tanu-06/automate_entrata/README.md

      Steps Performed:
      1. Navigate to HomePage
-     2. go to bottom of the HomePage
+     2. Go to bottom of the HomePage
      3. Fetch the text present in the footer
      4. Verify text/string - Sales: 1.800.700.2097 matched